pcmlab/atrialmtk/Examples/Example-Biatrial-MRI/README.md

 **Simulation**

-1. From the outputs of the Processing step, you will need the mesh Fibre_l.pts, Fibre_l.elem, the fibre file, Fibre_l.lon, and the LAT field, LAT_Spiral4_B.dat.
-Copy them from Examples/Example-LeftAtrium/3Processing/LA_Mesh1 to the simulation folder Examples/Example-LeftAtrium/4Simulation/LA_Mesh1
+1. From the outputs of the Processing step, you will need the mesh Fibre_l.pts, Fibre_l.elem, the fibre file, Fibre_l.lon, and the LAT field, LAT_Spiral4_B.dat for an RA model.
+For a biatrial simulatiom, use Bilayer_Combined_all_Lines_IAC.pts, Bilayer_Combined_all_Lines_IAC.elem, Bilayer_Combined_all_Lines_IAC.lon and BiatrialcombinedLAT_Spiral4_B.dat.
+Copy them from Examples/Example-Biatrial-MRI/3Processing/RA_Mesh1 to the simulation folder Examples/Example-Biatrial-MRI/4Simulation/RA_Mesh1
 2. Also copy AF_Simulation.par from src to the Simulation folder.
 3. Use the following command, updated to have the path to your simulation folder there, to run the simulation step of the model: docker run ...

 Initial conditions used for simulation:
   ![biatriallat](https://github.com/pcmlab/atrialmtk/blob/main/images/biatrial_LAT.png?raw=true)